ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/cross-custodian-workflows.md

 # Run A Workflow Across Custodians

 A single client can drive accounts held by different connectors.
-Sequence work across them either with per-call `from` routing (the common case) or with `runMultiStep`, which commits an ordered (transaction, account) sequence — steps that can target different custodians — from one call site.
+Each vertical operation routes to the connector that owns the account it acts on — named per call with `from`, or the primary signer by default — so a workflow spanning custodians is just an ordered sequence of ordinary operation calls.

 ```ts
 /**